Mission Health

 Mission Health, based in Asheville, North Carolina, is the state's sixth-largest health system, serving much of western North Carolina.
-A sale to HCA Healthcare became final February 1, 2019, in which it was sold as a nonprofit to a for-profit company.
+A sale to HCA Healthcare became final on February 1, 2019, in which it was sold as a nonprofit to a for-profit company.
 The proceeds went to a nonprofit foundation, the Dogwood Health Trust, which plans to distribute annual grants focused on healthcare.

 Mission Health, which traces its roots in the region back to 1885, operates six hospitals, numerous outpatient and surgery centers, home health provider CarePartners, and the region's only dedicated Level II trauma center.
 Its medical staff consists of more than 1,000 physicians and is certified in more than 50 medical specialties and sub-specialties.
-Mission Health has seven Centers of Excellence: Cancer, Heart, Neurosciences, Orthopedics, Trauma, Women's Health and Mission Children's Hospital, the region's only children's hospital.
+Mission Health has seven Centers of Excellence: Cancer, Heart, Neurosciences, Orthopedics, Trauma, Women's Health, and Mission Children's Hospital, the region's only children's hospital.

 Mission Hospital, located in Asheville, is the system's flagship hospital and is licensed for 815 beds.
 It is the regional referral center for tertiary and quaternary care.

 Other Mission Health member hospitals include Angel Medical Center in Franklin, Blue Ridge Regional Hospital in Spruce Pine, Highlands-Cashiers Hospital in Highlands, McDowell Hospital in Marion and Transylvania Regional Hospital in Brevard.

 History

 Mission Hospital traces its roots to 1885, when a group of women calling themselves "The Little Flower Mission" saw a need for a hospital in Asheville that would care for those in need, regardless of their ability to pay.
 They raised funds by selling flowers on the streets of the city, started their hospital in a rented five-room house on what is now Biltmore Avenue near Hilliard Avenue, and expanded and relocated four times in the next seven years.
 By 1940, there were five small general hospitals in the city, but medical professionals had begun to see the need for a major medical center for western North Carolina.
-In 1947, Mission Hospital merged with Clarence Barker Memorial Hospital (at that time known as Biltmore Hospital), which was established by the All Soul's Parish in 1896 and constructed on land donated by George Vanderbilt and became Memorial Mission Hospital.
+In 1947, Mission Hospital merged with Biltmore Hospital, a facility that was established in 1896 by the All Soul's Parish.
+A new hospital was constructed on land donated by George Vanderbilt, a facility that was renamed Memorial Mission Hospital.

 Over time, Memorial Mission Hospital absorbed Victoria Hospital (formerly called Norburn Hospital, founded in 1928) and the Asheville Colored Hospital (founded in 1943).

 Memorial Mission Medical Center and St. Joseph's Hospital established an organizational partnership in 1996 and formally merged in 1998 as Mission-St. Joseph's Health System.